-- (4)(A) If the costs of training an adversely affected worker are paid by the Secretary under paragraph (1), no other payment for such costs may be made under any other provision of Federal law. - (B) No payment may be made under paragraph (1) of the costs of training an adversely affected worker if such costs- - (i) have already been paid under any other provision of Federal law, or - (ii) are reimbursable under any other provision of Federal law and a portion of such costs have already been paid under such other provision of Federal law. - (C) The provisions of this paragraph shall not apply to, or take into account, any funds provided under any other provision of Federal law which are used for any purpose other than the direct payment of the costs incurred in training a particular adversely affected worker, even if such use has the effect of indirectly paying or reducing any portion of the costs involved in training the adversely affected worker. - (5) The training programs that may be approved under paragraph (1) include, but are not limited to- - (A) employer-based training, including- - (i) on-the-job training, and - (ii) customized training, - (B) any training program provided by a State pursuant to (29 U.S.C.
-2801 et seq.) title I of the Workforce Investment Act of 1998, - (C) any training program approved by a private industry council established under section 102 of such Act, - (D) any program of remedial education, - (E) any training program (other than a training program described in paragraph (7)) for which all, or any portion, of the costs of training the worker are paid- - (i) under any Federal or State program other than this chapter, or - (ii) from any source other than this section, and - (F) any other training program approved by the Secretary. - (6)(A) The Secretary is not required under paragraph (1) to pay the costs of any training approved under paragraph (1) to the extent that such costs are - (i) under any Federal or State program other than this chapter, or - (ii) from any source other than this section. - (B) Before approving any training to which subparagraph (A) may apply, the Secretary may require that the adversely affected worker enter into an agreement with the Secretary under which the Secretary will not be required to pay under this section the portion of the costs of such training that the worker has reason to believe will be paid under the program, or by the source, described in clause (i) or (ii) of subparagraph (A). - (7) The Secretary shall not approve a training program if- - (A) all or a portion of the costs of such training program are paid under any nongovernmental plan or program, - (B) the adversely affected worker has a right to obtain training or funds for training under such plan or program, and - (C) such plan or program requires the worker to reimburse the plan or program from funds provided under this chapter, or from wages paid under such training program, for any portion of the costs of such training program paid under the plan or program. - (8) The Secretary may approve training for any adversely affected worker who is a member of a group certified under subchapter A at any time after the date on which the group is certified under subchapter A, without regard to whether such worker has exhausted all rights to any unemployment insurance to which the worker is entitled. - (9) The Secretary shall prescribe regulations which set forth the criteria under each of the subparagraphs of paragraph (1) that will be used as the basis for making determinations under paragraph (1).
+- (B) No payment may be made under paragraph (1) of the costs of training an adversely affected worker if such costs- - (i) have already been paid under any other provision of Federal law, or - (ii) are reimbursable under any other provision of Federal law and a portion of such costs have already been paid under such other provision of Federal law. - (C) The provisions of this paragraph shall not apply to, or take into account, any funds provided under any other provision of Federal law which are used for any purpose other than the direct payment of the costs incurred in training a particular adversely affected worker, even if such use has the effect of indirectly paying or reducing any portion of the costs involved in training the adversely affected worker. - (5) The training programs that may be approved under paragraph (1) include, but are not limited to- - (A) employer-based training, including- - (i) on-the-job training, and - (ii) customized training, - (B) any training program provided by a State pursuant to [(29 U.S.C.
+3101 et seq.)] [title I of the Workforce Investment and Opportunity Act], - (C) any training program approved by a [local workforce development board] established under [section 107] of such Act, - (D) any program of remedial education, - (E) any training program (other than a training program described in paragraph (7)) for which all, or any portion, of the costs of training the worker are paid- - (F) under any Federal or State program other than this chapter, or from any source other than this section, and - (G) any other training program approved by the Secretary. - (6)(A) The Secretary is not required under paragraph (1) to pay the costs of any training approved under paragraph (1) to the extent that such costs are paid- - (i) under any Federal or State program other than this chapter, or - (ii) from any source other than this section. - (B) Before approving any training to which subparagraph (A) may apply, the Secretary may require that the adversely affected worker enter into an agreement with the Secretary under which the Secretary will not be required to pay under this section the portion of the costs of such training that the worker has reason to believe will be paid under the program, or by the source, described in clause (i) or (ii) of subparagraph (A). - (7) The Secretary shall not approve a training program if- - (A) all or a portion of the costs of such training program are paid under any nongovernmental plan or program, - (B) the adversely affected worker has a right to obtain training or funds for training under such plan or program, and